drj11/zontem0/method.md

 according to the latitude of the station (stations in GHCN are provided with basic metadata that includes latitude and longitude).
 Each zone represents the surface of the globe between two circles of latitude;
-each zone covers an equal area.
+each zone covers an equal area. [figure-map] shows the 20 zones on a map of Earth.

 All the station records in a zone are combined into one record using Hansen's Reference Station Method [HANSEN1987], giving each